IanWold/CFWeaver/README.md

-# StateFusion
+# CFWeaver

-**Note: StateFusion is in development and probably going to change a lot in its first few weeks!**
+**Note: CFWeaver is in development and probably going to change a lot in its first few weeks!**

-StateFusion is a tool to generate test scenarios for a combinatorial, state-result approach to covering tests.
+CFWeaver is a tool to generate test scenarios for a combinatorial, state-result approach to covering tests.
 This is a form of combinatorial testing that utilizes state-result modeling.

 ## More Detailed Explanation